gdisf/teaching-materials/algorithms/handout_sorting.md

 * Sort each non-empty bucket.
 * Gather: Visit the buckets in order and put all elements back into the original array.

-## Pancake sort

-Simply put, we have a spatula and a stack of pancakes.
-The goal is to order the pancakes from largest on the bottom, to smallest on the top.
-The only caveat being we can only action we can preform is flip which is preformed by inserting the spatula and flipping the entire stack above the spatula over.

-## Spaghetti sort
+## Bubble Sort

-Once you have all your spaghetti rods, take them loosely in your fist and lower them to the table, so that they all stand upright, resting on the table surface.
-Now, for each rod, lower your other hand from above until it meets with a rod—this one is clearly the longest.
-Remove this rod and insert it into the front of the (initially empty) output list (or equivalently, place it in the last unused slot of the output array).
-Repeat until all rods have been removed.

-* Take all the elements
-* Find the longest/largest one
+* Compare the 0th and 1st elements.
+If they are in the wrong order, swap them.
+* Compare the 1st and 2nd elements.
+If they are in the wrong oder, swap them.
-* Place that element at the *front* of the sorted output
+* Continue comparing until you reach the end of the array.
-* Repeat
+* Go back to the beginning and compare the 0th and 1st elements.
+* Loop through the array as many times as needed until everything is sorted.

 ## Bogosort

-* If the cards are not sorted, shuffle them
+* If the values are not sorted, shuffle them
 * Repeat

 ## Quantum Bogosort

-1. Quantumly randomise the list, such that there is no way of knowing what order the list is in until it is observed.
+* Quantumly randomise the list, such that there is no way of knowing what order the list is in until it is observed.
 This will divide the universe into O(n!) universes; however, the division has no cost, as it happens constantly anyway.
-2. If the list is not sorted, destroy the universe.
+* If the list is not sorted, destroy the universe.
 (This operation is left as an exercise to the reader.)
-3. All remaining universes contain lists which are sorted.
+* All remaining universes contain lists which are sorted.